benjie-git/CardStock/README.md

 ### More Advanced
 * You can animate most properties of objects, to bring your creations to life.
+* Objects can have speed, and can be set up to automatically bounce off of other objects.
-* You can **import** other python packages into your code, and use them make web requests and display the results, control robots, or run machine learning code, all from within your CardStock stack.
+* You can **import** other python modules into your code, and use them make web requests and display the results, control robots, or run machine learning code, all from within your CardStock stack.
 * Basic IDE features, like syntax highlighting, underlining syntax errors while editing, and autocomplete for objects, variables, functions, methods, properties.
+* Run python commands in an interactive Console window while your stack runs, to check or set variable values, call functions, or any other python you want to run.
 * View all code used in a whole stack in one place, and click a line to jump to that line in that object's code for that event.
 * View recent error messages, and click one to jump to the offending line of code in the Designer.
 * You can export a stack into a standalone application that you can share and distribute.

 ### Future Plans
-* Allow exporting a stack as a web page, to allow running it on any web-capable platform
+* Allow exporting a stack as a web page, to allow running it on any web-capable platform.
+* Add a rotation property (like on Images) to all shapes and text labels too.
+* Add a WebView object type, to allow viewing web content within a stack.
+* Update the code editor UI to show all code for an object in one place.
-* Allow filling shapes with color gradients
+* Allow filling shapes with color gradients.
-* Add python async support?
-* Add app icons for the CardStock Designer and Viewer
+* Add app icons for the CardStock Designer and Viewer.

 ________
 ## Known Issues
 * Buttons and text fields always remain in front of shapes and images, which get drawn directly on the card view.